RuiG-UCAS/Rui-UCAS/README.md

 # Hi there!

 Welcome to my GitHub profile!
-My name is [Your Name], and I am a [Your Profession/Field] based in [Your Location].
+My name is Rui Guo, and I am a graduated student based in ShangHai.
 Here, you'll find some of my personal projects, experiments, and contributions to the open-source community.

 ## About Me

-- 🔭 I’m currently working on [Current Project]
+- 🔭 I’m currently working on SIMIT
-- 🌱 I’m currently learning [Current Focus Area]
+- 🌱 I’m currently learning Target recognition and localization
 -  I’m looking to collaborate on [Collaboration Interests]
 - 🤔 I’m looking for help with [Help Needed Area]
 - 💬 Ask me about [Areas of Expertise]